AngryCarrot789/PicNetStudio/README.md

 ## Contributing
 Feel free to contribute whatever you want if you think it'll make the editor better!

-## Bugs
-- Drawing pixels does not account for location transformations, will fix very soon

 ## Licence
 All source files in PicNetStudio are under the GNU General Public License version 3.0 or later (GPL v3.0+).
 PicNetStudio uses libraries that have other licences, such as MIT licences.